hank-cp/sbp/docs/demo_project.md

     ```
     > ./gradlew doDataMigration
     ```
-* If you using IDEA, you will need to refresh Gradle setting to include generated Jooq code.
+* If you are using IDEA, you will need to refresh Gradle setting to include generated Jooq code.
 * There are two Spring Boot app you could choose to start. `DemoApp` omit security configuration. `DemoSecurityApp` includes security